 As for crime, Gerry Isabelle (our editor) is a female solo traveler who has moved around the Dominican Republic via bus, car rental, taxi, boat, and has never had any issues with crime in the Dominican Republic.
 If you’re a woman, avoid talking to most local men and dress modestly when walking outside to reduce street harassment.
 Use the SAME common sense you’d use riding the train in NYC.
 You’re in a country where most people are in survival mode, don’t take it personally if they aggressively come at you seeking help but also be smart.

-Greisy (our writer) is a queer masculine-presenting person and has traveled across the country on her own without an issue either.
-Additionally, she always ends those trips blown away by the hospitality of the people I encounter.
+Greisy (the writer) is a queer masculine-presenting person and has traveled across the country on her own without an issue either.
+Additionally, I always end DR trips blown away by the hospitality of the people I encounter.

 So all that being said, we think it is safe to travel through the Dominican Republic.
 However, here are some tips on how to avoid issues: